19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Level.md

 When you level up:

-- to an even level:
+- If to an even level:
-	- you can increase 2 *different* [Ability Scores](../Chosen%20Statistics/Ability%20Scores.md) by 1 each.
+	- You can increase 2 *different* [Ability Scores](../Chosen%20Statistics/Ability%20Scores.md) by 1 each.
-- to an odd level:
+- If to an odd level:
-	- you can increase 3 *different* [Ability Scores](../Chosen%20Statistics/Ability%20Scores.md) by 1 each.
+	- You can increase 3 *different* [Ability Scores](../Chosen%20Statistics/Ability%20Scores.md) by 1 each.

 ### You *can* Teach an Old Dog New Tricks